bytewax/bytewax/README.md

 flow.capture(ManualOutputConfig(output_builder))
 ```

 Bytewax comes with a few different execution models.
-They are used to run dataflows in different manners, like running across a cluster or running on a local machine.
-Below is an example of running on across a manual managed cluster
+They are used to run dataflows in different manners, like running across a cluster of worker processes or running on a single worker process and single worker thread on a local machine.
+Below is an example of running using a clustered approach, but with only one worker process and two worker threads.

 ```python
 if __name__ == "__main__":